-Ex-Police Affairs Minister calls for State of Emergency in Osun
+Ex-police affairs minister calls for state of emergency in Osun

 Former Police Affairs Minister Calls On Tinubu To Declare State of Emergency in Osun, Gives Reason

-- President Bola Ahmed Tinubu has been called upon to declare a State of Emergency in Osun State
+- President Bola Tinubu has been called upon to declare a state of emergency in Osun state

-- The former Minister of Police Affairs, Oyewale Adesiyan, said President Tinubu should invoke Section 305 of the Constitution to restore peace to the state
+- The former minister of police affairs said Section 305 of the Constitution should be invoked to restore peace

-- Adesiyan accused Governor Ademola Adeleke of being incompetent in handling the situation in the fragile state
+- Oyewale Adesiyan accused Governor Ademola Adeleke of being incompetent in handling the situation in Osun

 Legit.ng journalist Adekunle Dada has over 7 years of experience covering metro, government policy, and international events

-Osogbo, Osun state - The former Minister of Police Affairs, Oyewale Adesiyan, has called on President Bola Ahmed Tinubu to declare a State of Emergency in Osun State.
+Osogbo, Osun state - The former minister of police affairs has called on President Bola Tinubu to declare a state of emergency in Osun state.

-Adesiyan said there has been a breakdown of law and order in Osun state in the past few months.
+Oyewale Adesiyan said there had been a breakdown of law and order in Osun state in the past few months and appealed for constitutional intervention.

-He cited the local government crisis where the Chief Executive of the state refused to obey the pronouncements of the Court of Appeal leading to the death leads to the deaths of innocent people including the reinstated chairman of Irewole local government Hon Remi Abass.
+He cited the local government crisis where the chief executive of the state refused to obey the pronouncements of the Court of Appeal.

+According to him, this led to the deaths of innocent people including the reinstated chairman of Irewole local government, Hon Remi Abass.

-Adesiyan made this known in a statement issued on Sunday, March 23, 2025, in Osogbo, the state capital.
+Adesiyan made his thoughts known in a formal statement issued on Sunday, March 23, 2025, in Osogbo, the state capital.

-As reported by The Nation, the former minister hinged his call on Section 305 of the Constitution of Nigeria.
+As reported by The Nation, the former minister hinged his appeal on Section 305 of the Constitution of Nigeria.

-He said scores of people were killed and many displaced during a recent communal clash.
+The former minister said that scores of people were killed and many displaced during a recent communal clash.

 According to Adesiyan, there was no security report on Governor Ademola Adeleke’s table indicating likely violence.